 The donors follow a shorter treatment than you and start when your treatment is already underway.
 As you understand, we do not tell you the dates of the follicular controls of the donors, but only the day of their follicular punction.

 As far as the evaluation of the embryos to be transferred is concerned, this is done in a laboratory and consists of a morphological evaluation of the different stages of the development and in which various parameters are taken into consideration.
-These parameters are: the number of cells, the size and symmetry of the cells, fragmentation… The biologists classify the embryos according to these criteria and deem them to be apt or not apt to be transferred.
+These parameters are: the number of cells, the size and symmetry of the cells, fragmentation, the expansion of the blastocyst… The biologists classify the embryos according to these criteria and deem them to be apt or not apt to be transferred.
 Only good quality embryos are transferred.

 Spanish legislation permits the transfer of up to three embryos.
 However, at EUGIN Clinic we do not recommend that three embryos be transferred.
-In fact, the success rate observed is almost identical to when only two embryos are transferred, but there is a much higher risk of a multiple pregnancy (twins or triplets) which can cause problems during the pregnancy and birth:
+In fact, the success rate observed is almost identical to the transfer of 1 blastocyst-phase embryo or two cell-phase embryos, but there is a much higher risk of a multiple pregnancy (twins or triplets) which can cause problems during the pregnancy and birth: